The Big Short (film): Casting

 On January 13, 2015, Variety reported that Brad Pitt, Christian Bale, and Ryan Gosling were set to star in the film, with Pitt producing the film along with Dede Gardner and Jeremy Kleiner.
 Plan B Entertainment would produce, with Paramount handling the distribution rights.
 Before this, Pitt had already starred in the adaptation of the author's Moneyball, for which he was nominated for an Oscar.
 On January 14, it was announced that Steve Carell would also star.
 On April 21, 2015, more cast was revealed by Deadline, including Melissa Leo, Marisa Tomei, Tracy Letts, Hamish Linklater, John Magaro, Byron Mann, Rafe Spall, Jeremy Strong, and Finn Wittrock.
-Charles Randolph wrote the initial draft.
 Max Greenfield joined the ensemble cast of the film on April 23, 2015.
 Karen Gillan tweeted about her involvement in the film on May 8, 2015.
-Jeffry Griffin, who plays Vennett's assistant Chris, was originally only planned to appear as an extra, and was cast to a speaking role after a production assistant picked him out of a crowd.
+Jeffry Griffin, who plays Vennett's assistant Chris, was originally planned to appear only as an extra and was cast to a speaking role after a production assistant picked him out of a crowd.

 Filming

 Principal photography on the film began on March 18, 2015, in New Orleans, Louisiana.
 On March 25, filming was taking place on General de Gaulle Boulevard in the Algiers section of New Orleans.
 On May 8, Gillan confirmed she was shooting her scenes.
-On May 20, 2015, filming took place on a short stretch of Mercer Street, between Prince Street and Spring Street, in Manhattan, New York City.
+On May 20, filming took place on a short stretch of Mercer Street, between Prince Street and Spring Street, in Manhattan, New York City.
 On May 22, the production crew recreated the offices of failed investment firm Lehman Brothers in the lobby of the New York State Department of Financial Services in Manhattan.
-An assistant counsel for the Department of Financial Services played one of the extras in the scene.